User management

 Recommendation for username definition

-One very important and required attribute for user accounts is the username.
-To avoid conflicts with the different tools handling user accounts in UCS, adhere to the following recommendations for the definition of usernames:
+One important and required attribute for user accounts is the username.
+To avoid conflicts with different tools handling user accounts in UCS, follow these recommendations for username definition: